bitmakerlabs/wdi-october-2017/22-routing-and-controllers/ADVANCED.md

 After this lesson, you will know about:

 ### Routing
-- Multiple Static in a single URL
+- Multiple Static Segments in a single URL
 - Multiple Dynamic Segments in a single URL
 - Nested Resources
 - URL Helpers